KQED News StaffKQED News Staff

 Holly Kernan is KQED's Chief Content Officer.
 Kernan's multimedia and multi-platform content portfolio include news, arts, science, television and radio programming, and education.
 At the heart of Kernan's role is ensuring that KQED provides the highest quality and most trusted original production, programming and coverage to audiences on radio, television, online, and mobile and social platforms.
 Holly returned to KQED as Executive Editor, News in 2014 after more than a decade as KALW's news and public affairs director.
 During that time she was the architect of the award-winning Public Interest Reporting Project.
 She built the KALW newsroom from scratch, including a community training program.
 Holly has had a long career as an award-winning journalist, television and radio host, an executive producer and an editor.
 Kernan also launched a journalism-training program at Mills College, where she taught public interest reporting classes.
 Additionally, she taught advanced watchdog and documentary reporting at the University of California at Berkeley Graduate School of Journalism.

 Isabeth "Isa" Mendoza is the Engagement Producer for KQED's slate of podcasts.
 Isabeth is a bilingual audio journalist from Southeast Los Angeles and her interests are in wellness, social justice, lifestyle, arts and culture.
-Isabeth’s work has been featured on NPR’s Weekend Edition, Embedded, NPR Books, and Code Switch blog.
-She has also freelanced for Roxane Gay and Tressie McMillan Cottom’s Hear to Slay, KCRW's Bodies, and Feeling My Flo podcast.
+Previously, she worked on Truth Be Told and as a freelancer for NPR’s Weekend Edition, Roxane Gay and Tressie McMillan Cottom’s Hear to Slay, KCRW's Bodies, and Feeling My Flo podcast.
 Isabeth is an NPR Next Generation Radio alum, an IWMF Gwen Ifill Fellow, and a previous NPR National Desk intern.
 She holds a Master’s in Public Health from Emory University and a Bachelor of Arts from UC Berkeley.

 Reporter and Producer